-It is Government policy to use centralised contracts and this is reiterated in the Code of Practice for the Governance of ETBs 23 Where a National or Sectoral Contract or Framework exists for the supply of goods and services or works the contract will already have been subject to the necessary level of competition and should be used, once suitable to ETB requirements.
+It is Government policy to use centralised contracts and this is reiterated in the Code of Practice for the Governance of ETBs 20 Where a National or Sectoral Contract or Framework exists for the supply of goods and services or works the contract will already have been subject to the necessary level of competition and should be used, once suitable to ETB requirements.
 In the case of a Single Party Framework it is not necessary to obtain further competitive quotations and orders may be placed directly with the supplier.
 In the case of Multi Party Supplier Frameworks it will be necessary to conduct a 'mini-competition'.
-Guidance is available on the OGP website and / or from the Procurement Manager in the Corporate Services Department.
+Guidance is available on the OGP website and / or from the Manager responsible for Procurement.
+Where a central procurement framework or contract is not used, a value for money justification, approved by the Director of OSD, should be kept on file for audit purposes.